Devblog artikkel om Agder, nr. 11

-When the pandemic struck print and online media soon became filled with pronouncements about the implications, and how to address them.
+When the pandemic struck print, online media soon filled with pronouncements about the implications and how to address them.
 There were essentially two different scenarios.
 One listed the societal and natural ills that would befall us (including as presented in conspiracy theories).
 The other scenario traded in optimistic stories about how the pandemic had resulted in a clean plate from which new beginnings could be created in so many areas of life and society.
-We have not heard much from either side lately, especially from the latter one.
+We have not heard much from either side lately, especially the latter one.
 The French author Michel Houellebecq early on posited that the situation would return to a normal that would be a little bit worse than before (France24.com 2020).
 More recently the Bulgarian political scientist Ivan Krastev has argued along the same lines (Krastev 2020).

 However, dramatic changes do abound, and there are challenges to be addressed.
-As for how to approach this new situation, some challenges have been with us always, some doors have closed (maybe for good), while other doors have opened up, partly as a consequence of the pandemic.
+As for how to approach this new situation, some challenges have been with us always, some doors have closed (maybe for good), while other have opened up, partly as a consequence of the pandemic.

 In my work on development cooperation internationally, what strikes me is the variability of the positions among the stakeholders in the three societal sectors of civil society, public sector, and private sector.
 In some countries it is not easy to identify organized civil society.
-In some countries the private sector is partly subsumed under the public sector, and in other countries again the public sector is weak outside urban canters, in some cases almost qualifying as a failed state.
+In some countries the private sector is partly subsumed under the public sector, and in other countries again the public sector is weak outside urban centers, in some cases almost qualifying as a failed state.
 Furthermore, citizens and civil society in many countries are often uninformed, incorrectly informed, and/or not interested what is going on.
 It follows that also the relations between these sectors vary substantially, between continents, between countries, and within countries.